gregtwallace/apc-p15-tool/README.md

 If you have problems you can post the log in an issue and I can try to fix it but it may be difficult without your particular hardware to test with.

-In particular, if you are experiencing `ssh: handshake failed:` please run `ssh -vv myups.example.com` and include the `peer server KEXINIT proposal` in your issue.
+In particular, if you are experiencing `ssh: handshake failed:` first try using the `--insecurecipher` flag.
+If this works, you should upgrade your NMC to a newer firmware which includes secure ciphers.
+You should NOT automate your environment using this flag as SSH over these ciphers is broken and exploitable.
+If this also does not work, please run `ssh -vv myups.example.com` and include the `peer server KEXINIT proposal` in your issue.
 For example:

 ```
 debug2: peer server KEXINIT proposal